-#5.
-A confident but pretty resume
+5. A confident and sophisticated resume

 In addition, the solid border demands attention and frames the content of the resume.

-#7.
-A skill-centric resume
+7. A skill-centric resume

 Titled the Advanced resume template, this skill-heavy design uses shading to emphasize key parts of your resume.
 By moving the skills section toward the top of the page and highlighting each skill in a colored bubble, for instance, this design immediately brings attention to your core resume skills.

 Your contact information also immediately stands out using the same effect, helping to make your name stick in the hiring manager’s mind.

 This design trick — plus a professional, space-efficient design — makes this the perfect format for those working in a more technical industry, as well as anyone who needs to highlight their skillset.